rutikdevops/DevOps-Project-4/README.md

 # DevOps-Project-4
 Deploy Website on Docker with code analysis tool SonarQube using  ec2 instance & Jenkins
 ![Docker Host (1)](https://github.com/rutikdevops/DevOps-Project-4/assets/109506158/d0b11f69-5f8c-4075-83a7-a7274a8a2fcb)
+<br></br>

 # Project Blog link :-
+<br></br>

 # Project Overview :-
+- In this project I created a CICD Pipeline.
+In which push the code in GitHub and from the github I will push the code to Jenkins and After pulling the code from GitHub I will Test the code from SonarQube which is static code analysis tool In which we can solve bugs & vulnarities also we can add the rules regarding scanning.
+After scanning the code If code pass I deployed code on Docker
+<br></br>

 # Project Steps :-
 - Create 3 ec2 instance :
 1. Jenkins-Server    : AWS Linux-2, t2 micro
 2. Docker-Server     : AWS Linux-2, t2 micro
 3. SonarQube-Server  : AWS Linux-2, t2 medium
 <img width="960" alt="image" src="https://github.com/rutikdevops/DevOps-Project-4/assets/109506158/71f18501-3a09-45aa-a8a8-7e5c3d3bab2c">
+<br></br>

 # 1. Install and Configure the Jenkins :-
 ```bash
 ec2-user